This post may contain affiliate links. Please read our disclosure policy.

 • Standing Rib Roast / Prime Rib: The shining star of the table.
 An amazingly tender cut of beef!

-• Salt & Pepper: Simple seasonings as there is some much flavoring in the roast.
-I like kosher salt and of course black pepper.
+• Salt & Pepper: Simple seasonings as there is so much flavoring in the roast.
+I like kosher salt and coarse black pepper.

 Ingredients needed to make the best prime rib recipe.